Jacobym18/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The return values are the biggest difference.

 2. What is the difference between a function and a method?

+A method is implicitly passed the object on which it was called.

 3. What is closure?

+A closure is the combination of a function bundled together with references to its surrounding state

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding - When in the global scope, the value of “this” will be the window/console Object

+Implicit Binding -Whenever a preceding dot calls a function, the object before the dot is this.

+New binding - Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.

+Explicit binding -Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

+It is used to access and call functions on an object's parent.

 ## Project Set up